This show will undergo a temporary halt, ladies and gentlemen, until I can get my cigar lighter working.

 The dots don't connect.

-The the logic sensors of the brain are as far apart as they can be when you listen to these people.
+The logic sensors of the brain are as far apart as they can be when you listen to these people.

-Uh it it it boggles the mind.
+It boggles the mind.

 And I still don't get it.

-And not that they're mean or nasty, I'm not talking about those kinds.
+I'm not talking about those kinds.

-They have gotten there either by growing up uh with with parents and families that way, and I just inculcated the beliefs in them, those beliefs then reinforced uh by a series of uh of college academics and professors and graduate students and so forth.
+They have gotten there either by growing up with parents and families that way, and they just inculcated the beliefs in them.

-Most most of the reasons liberals think the way they think is to make themselves feel better about everybody else and to feel good about themselves.
+Most of the reasons liberals think the way they think is to make themselves feel better about everybody else and to feel good about themselves.

-It's a slow process of simply showing another world view.
+It's a slow process of simply showing another worldview.

 It's simply that is based in thought.

-The route to conversion from liberal to conservative, the key to this, to unlock that is found in opening up their minds to thought first, not feelings, or because most of the time a liberal cannot explain to you why they think what they think.
+The route to conversion from liberal to conservative, the key to this, to unlock that is found in opening up their minds to thought first, not feelings, because most of the time a liberal cannot explain to you why they think what they think.

 They can tell you exactly what they think.